department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/unmoderated/research-plan.md

 - All have NO experience with VA benefits or services but are interested in some

 ### For Cohort F (9 Veterans)
-- All have TBD
+- All are female

 ### For Cohort G (9 Veterans)
-- All have TBD
+- All are male

 ### Coordination with Perigean
 To assess potential participants' experiences with VA benefits or services, please use their answers to the Digital Service at VA User Research Participant Recruiting Screener Questionnaire question *Which VA benefits or services do you have any experience with?"*.